Sznapsollo/PrivThing/README.md

 #### Optional Server

-Optionally you can provide server and configure it to serve PrivMatter as web and provide the following apis so PrivMatter could also handle files from different locations (it all depends what server will provide)
+Optionally you can provide server and configure it to serve PrivThing as web and provide the following apis so PrivThing could also handle files from different locations (it all depends what server will provide)

 Server is expected to enable APIs
 - getListOfFiles - get list of files (the idea is that server can get files from different folders)